 Yes, the dry air affects your lips too.

 Let’s face it; there’s a good chance you won’t be smelling so fresh after you land.
 A lovely smelling body spray will come in handy.
 In additional to spraying it on myself, I like to spray it on the scarf I wrap around my head, so I am always smelling something good!

 Your hair may have looked cute when you boarded the plane, but 10 hours of tossing around in a seat you’re going to look like a hot mess.

 Long Flight Essentials for Food and Drinks

-An item I never leave home without is a water bottle and it’s definitely a carry on long flight essential as well.
+An item I never leave home without is a water bottle, and it’s a carry on long flight essential as well.
 Depending on which carry-on I travel with, I either take my insulated steel water bottle or my water bottle with a straw.
 I make sure the bottle is empty to go through security and then ask the flight attendants to fill it up with water throughout the flight.

 Not only does it keep your breath fresh, but it also helps with air pressure in your ears.

 Last but not least, we have a travel charger.
 I would not categorize this one as essential but nice to have.
 While you may not need to charge your phone on the plane, it might be hard to find an available outlet at the airport if you have a long layover.
 Try this little one or this slightly bigger one if you need to charge two things at once.